ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 The following document assumes that:

-- a contemporary Linux distribution (e.g. Debian 12, Ubuntu 24.04, RHEL 9) with libssl and libcrypto libraries is ready to use
+- A contemporary Linux distribution (e.g. Debian 12, Ubuntu 24.04, RHEL 9) with libssl and libcrypto libraries is ready to use
-- docker and docker-compose (or docker compose) are installed
+- Docker and docker-compose (or docker compose) are installed
-- user operating ivynet can control docker, e.g. is a member of the docker group
+- User operating ivynet can control Docker, e.g. is a member of the docker group
-- the user's ECDSA account has already registered as an operator on the Eigenlayer network.
+- The user's ECDSA account has already registered as an operator on the Eigenlayer network.
-If not, go the [Eigenlayer site](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).
+If not, go to the [Eigenlayer site](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).
-- all AVS's are deployed with docker
+- All AVS's are deployed with Docker

 ## Installation

-*The installation of the ivynet client, as well as docker, can be done with the [Ansible role](https://github.com/ivy-net/ivynet-client-ansible).*
+*The installation of the ivynet client, as well as Docker, can be done with the [Ansible role](https://github.com/ivy-net/ivynet-client-ansible).*

 * Get the latest binary file from the [cloud bucket](https://storage.googleapis.com/ivynet-share/index.html)
 * Compare the hash of the downloaded file `sha256 ivynet-{version}` with the hash store in the bucket e.g.: `https://storage.googleapis.com/ivynet-share/ivynet-{version}.sha256`